Golie Cephas Bedillion was born on Oct. 17, 1891 in Amwell Township, Washington County, PA, the son of John M. and Catherine (Miner) Bedillion.

 Daughter Helen Naomi Bedillion (1919-2011) was born on Aug.
 4, 1919 in Washington.

-They had six children -- Stephen Day, David Day, Duane Day, Dr. Dennis Day, Linda Schmoyer and Barbara Day, and raised two nephews, William Bedillion and Clifford Bedillion.
+They produced six children -- Stephen Day, David L. Day, Duane Day, Dr. Dennis Day, Linda Schmoyer and Barbara Day, and raised two nephews, William Bedillion and Clifford Bedillion.

 Said the Washington (PA) Observer-Reporter, Helen "worked as a cashier and in the office at Sears for 20 years...
-[She] was a longtime member of Liberty United Methodist Church, where she was a Sunday school teacher, youth leader and organist.
-She also was a member of Chestnut Ridge Grange and AARP.
+[She] was a longtime member of Liberty United Methodist Church, where she was a Sunday school teacher, youth leader and organist....
 She enjoyed shopping, her children and grandchildren and being a homemaker."

 In their later years, Helen and James were members of the Grace Brethren Church.
 They celebrated their 71st wedding anniversary in 2010.